Techercise/plasma-python/docs/OLCF-AMD.md

 ### Batch job

 A sample batch job script for 1 GPU is provided in the examples directory and is called spock_1GPU_slurm.cmd.
 It can be run using: `sbatch spock_1GPU_slurm.cmd`
+Note that, the project/account (`-A`) and partition (`-p) arugments will need to reflect your project and assigned partition.

 Some batch job tips:
 * For non-interactive batch analysis, make sure to allocate exactly 1 MPI process per GPU where `X` is the number of nodes for distibuted training and the total number of GPUs is `X * 4`.
 This configuration guarantees 1 MPI process per GPU, regardless of the value of `X`.